ccswbs/snowdrop/site/content/docs/5.1/getting-started/contents.md

 ---
 layout: docs
 title: Contents
-description: Discover what's included in Bootstrap, including our precompiled and source code flavors.
+description: Discover what's included in Snowdrop, including our precompiled and source code flavors.
 group: getting-started
 toc: true
 ---

-## Precompiled Bootstrap
+## Precompiled Snowdrop

 Once downloaded, unzip the compressed folder and you'll see something like this: